 The name was devised by Patrick, the husband of our founder and yoga teacher Irina Pashkevich Bourdier.

 Victoria House, the home of Iriness, was envisioned and built by Irina and Patrick in 2016-2017.
 The studio was created for yoga and holistic wellbeing.
 Benefiting from a wooden floor, underfloor heating, and air-conditioning, it provides a cozy atmosphere, full of light and warmth.
 We’re so happy to welcome you to our intimate space for “peaceful miracles”.

 We offer empowering tools to nurture all aspects of your being.
-Our vision is to help you find your personal holistic balance through the practice of Patanjali’s Ashtanga yoga, including Ashtanga Vinyasa yoga, kriya, pranayama (breathing), meditation, as well as other therapies, such as clinical reflexology, cognitive hypnotherapy, massage, psychotherapy, physiotherapy, etc.
+Our vision is to help you find your personal holistic balance through the practice of Patanjali’s Ashtanga yoga, including Ashtanga Vinyasa yoga, kriya, pranayama (breathing), meditation and philosophy, as well as other therapies, such as clinical reflexology, cognitive hypnotherapy, massage, psychotherapy, physiotherapy, etc.